azavea/climate-change-api/doc/source/indicators/heat_wave_incidents.rst

 - `historic_range`_

     Optionally set the years used to define "historic" to an available consecutive period of 30 years, i.e. 1961-1990.
-Defaults to the most current time period in the historical data.
+Specify a time period by its start_year, *historic_range=1951*.
+Defaults to the most current time period available.

 .. |health| raw:: html